ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

                   validation_split=0.1,
                   callbacks=[EarlyStopping(patience=5),])  # train the model
 ```
-Please note I reused alot of code from a Youtuber named "Sentdex" and fit it to this problem, so if you want to know more about him click [here](https://www.youtube.com/user/sentdex).
+Please note I reused a lot of code from a Youtuber named "Sentdex" and fit it to this problem, so if you want to know more about him click [here](https://www.youtube.com/user/sentdex).

 # Tensorflow: Implementation Explanation
 ```python